nyngwang/NeoTerm.lua/README.md

 NeoTerm.lua
 -----

-Attach a terminal for each **buffer**, now with stable toggle and astonishing cursor restoring :)
+Now you have two sides for each **buffer**:

+1. The buffer itself
+2. Its terminal buffer.

+and you just use one single command `NeoTermToggle` to switch the side of each one :)

 ## DEMO